 - 1. Define "low-angle" rope rescue

 - Refers to an environment in which the load is predominantly supported by itself and not the rope rescue system

 - 2. Define "high-angle" rope rescue

 - Refers to an environment in which the load is predominantly supported by the rope rescue system

 - 3. Describe terrain and features common to the AHJ where rope rescue might be necessary

 - Urban environments

-- o Residential
+- Residential

-- o Commercial
+- Commercial

-- o Industrial
+- Industrial

-- o Other
+- Other

 - Rural environments

-- $\circ$ Cliffs
+- o Cliffs

 - Back country

 - o Other

 - 4. Describe how rope rescue skills are integrated into other technical rescue disciplines

 - Tower Rescue

 - Confined Space Rescue

 - Animal Technical Rescue

 - Trench Rescue

 - Water Rescue

 - Other

 - 5. Identify factors that determine incident complexity

 - High vs. low angle

 - Access

 - Height

 - Number of victims

 - Victim position and condition

 - Risk to victim and rescuers

 - Tools or equipment required

 - Environmental hazards